3xp1o1t/htb-cli/README.md

 - [x] Exploring, spawning and filtering Machines
 - [ ] Exploring and filtering challenges
 - [ ] Organize project structure
-    - [ ] Apply some patter or something like
+    - [ ] Apply some pattern or something like
     - [ ] Add more features like teams/fortress, etc.

 See the [open issues](https://github.com/3xp1o1t/htb-cli/issues) for a full list of proposed features (and known issues).